alangley345/aws-prod-infrastructure/README.md

 # aws-prod-infrastructure
-Terraform code from AWS production
+Terraform code from AWS production that doesn't necessarily belong to a single project.